 working day, in a location, means a day that is not a Saturday, Sunday or public holiday in the location.

-4 Application
+5 Repeal

-This Declaration applies if a carrier licence is granted to Telstra Corporation Limited in the period starting on 30 June 1997 and ending at the end of 1 July 1997.
+Each instrument that is specified in Schedule 2 to this instrument is amended or repealed as set out in the applicable items in the Schedule concerned, and any other item in a Schedule to this instrument has effect according to its terms.

 6 Compliance

-The licensee must comply with its obligations under clauses 7, 8, 9 and 10 to the extent made possible by the information provided by carriage service providers under clause 10 of Schedule 2 to the Act.
+The licensee must comply with its obligations under sections 7, 8, 9 and 10 to the extent made possible by the information provided by carriage service providers under section 10 of Schedule 2 to the Act.

 7 Operator services

-The licensee must make operator services available to the end-users of standard telephone services supplied by the licensee.
+The licensee must make operator services available to the end-users of STS supplied by the licensee.

 8 Directory assistance services

-The licensee must make directory assistance services available to the end-users of standard telephone services supplied by the licensee.
+The licensee must make directory assistance services available to the end-users of STSs supplied by the licensee.

 9 Alphabetical public number directory